-By using a feng shui compass practitioners can accurately determine the direction of their home, or space, and then create a detailed bagua map.
+By using a Chinese feng shui compass practitioners can accurately determine the direction of their home, or space, and then create a detailed bagua map.
 The school of feng shui determines the type of compass the practitioner uses.

-A complex tool used in feng shui, the traditional ancient Chinese compass is also known as a "lo pan" or "luo pan."
-Because of its intricate details and the complexities they involve, generally only feng shui masters and advanced practitioners understand all of the information provided by a luo pan.
-All of the detailed information is necessary for a true and accurate feng shui reading.
+A complex tool used in feng shui, the traditional ancient Chinese compass is also known as a "Lo Pan" or "Luo Pan."
+Because of its intricate details and the complexities they involve, generally, only feng shui masters and advanced practitioners understand all the information provided by a luo pan.
+All the detailed information is necessary for a true and accurate feng shui reading.

 The wooden base of a luo pan, known as the earth plate, is square in shape so it can easily be aligned against structures and buildings.
 The earth plate is generally red in color to act as a strong protection keeping negative energy away from the luo pan.
 The color red in feng shui also symbolizes the element of fire and is a symbol of divine energy.

 The center magnetic compass symbolically represents the center of the universe and is known as the heaven pool or heaven pond.
 It is where chi begins, where yin and yang ebb and swell, flowing into each other and where rest and action interact in all aspects of the universe.

 Although there are a large number of different kinds of Chinese compasses, the three most common types are the zong he luo pan, the san he luo pan and the san yuan luo pan.
 Each of these has several common rings including the Early Heaven arrangements, the Later Heaven arrangements, and the 24 directions.

 Also known as the yi pan or jiang pan, the san yuan luo pan contains the ring for the 64 hexagrams of the I-Ching and has one 24-direction ring.
 A san yuan luo pan is generally used by practitioners of the Three Cycles System of Feng Shui which include: